raunelgarcia/front-end-framework/README.md

 Step 4: Set Up Emulators or Physical Devices

 Create a new project, select "No activity" option and follow the default configuration.
-Once you have Android Studio configured, go to *Languages & Frameworks* > *Android SDK*, select *Android SDK Command-line Tools* and apply changes.
+Once you have Android Studio configured, go to *Settings*, search for *Android SDK Command-line Tools* and apply changes.
 Use Virtual Device Manager tool from Android Studio to start a customized Android emulator.

 Step 5: Start Appium Server